LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/includes/common-initial-setup.md

 [!include[Create bin directory](../../../../../../includes/grant-id/linux/create-bin-dir.md)]

 > [!NOTE]
 > Site binaries can be read by any user and can only be changed by root users.
-This means that the application user (*grantid*) can read but not change the files, which is intended.
+This means that the application user (*grantid*) can read but not change the files, which is intentional.

 Create the folder that will contain the configuration files and copy over the configuration file templates:

 [!include[Create etc directory](../../../../../../includes/grant-id/linux/create-etc-dir.md)]

+> [!NOTE]
+> Configuration files can only be read by members of the *grantid* group and can only be changed by the root user.
+This is important to protect sensitive data stored on the configuration files from unauthorized access.

 Edit the common configuration file: